crowplexus/yu-pan-ko/dictionary.md

 māyu - "Evil"

--mapun - Verb meaning "to look like {attached object}"
+-mapun - Verb meaning "to look like {object}"
 - i.e: pushū-mapun fā | "They look like a star"

 -mufun - Verb meaning "to eat"